 Islamorada

 Islamorada pronounced as “eye la more ah dah” means the village of islands in Spanish.
-The Purple Isle, nicknamed by Spanish explorers centuries ago perceived the world-class sportfishing as well as fishing tournaments.
 Located about 36km away from the last place we stayed, Key Largo, Islamorada was our third stop, on our way to Key West.

 Hadley House Resort

-Hadley House is a coastal-style new boutique resort in Islamorada featuring a modern decoration and resort-inspired facilities.
+Hadley House is a coastal-style new boutique resort in Islamorada featuring modern decoration and resort-inspired facilities.
 There are two different structures in this resort – houses, and apartments.
-The apartment located about two metres away from the marina offers a great Seaview, while the beautiful little houses close to the pool and the reception.

-The swimming pool water was hot, and they have a few shades which were great to avoid the scorching sun.
+The swimming pool water was hot, and they had a few shades which were great to avoid the scorching sun.
 While lounging around the pool, we saw an Iguana climbing on the coconut tree.

 We especially loved the wide balcony and found ourselves spending more time in the suite than going out!
 Although we did venture out for a while to do some shopping and use the facility – Dad and Mike used the Kayak.

-In the daylight, we chilled out at the balcony, which offers a 180° view of the Atlantic Ocean.
+In the daylight, we chilled out on the balcony, which offers a 180° view of the Atlantic Ocean.
 Watched as the birds flew past to the other side, and the fishing boat sailed away to the deeper part of the sea to catch fish.

-While in Islamorada, we went to the restaurants nearby such as the Whistle Stop Liquor Store & Sports Grill where we bought our beers, Stone Oven Pizzeria for Pizza to snack on, it’s also where the next door Whistle Stop ordered a pizza from, the Taki Outi for Chinese take away, and Publix supermarket for groceries shopping as we did some cooking in the suite.
-These places are within walking distance; not more than one kilometre away from Hadley House.
+While in Islamorada, we went to the restaurants nearby such as the Whistle Stop Liquor Store & Sports Grill where we bought our beers, and Stone Oven Pizzeria for Pizza to snack on.
+It was also where the next-door, Whistle Stop, ordered their pizza from.

 Whistle Stop Liquor Store & Sports Grill

 Directly opposite the red train car on the highway in Islamorada, one can find The Whistle Stop located at mile marker 82.6.
-This bar was one of the places featured in the Bloodline series on Netflix where Danny Rayburn drinking and fighting scenes took place.
+This bar was one of the places featured in the Bloodline series on Netflix where Danny Rayburn’s drinking and fighting scenes took place.

 The Whistle Stop offers all sorts of entertainment you can find in a bar such as pool tables, darts, a jukebox, video games, TVs for watching your favourite sports, and not forgetting free popcorn at the bar.
 It opens every day of the week from 12 pm to 3 am and happy hours from 4 pm until 6 pm, seven days a week.